stebaker92/discord-dice-roller/readme.md

 # Discord Dice Roller bot

-A discord bot that allows you to roll a dice via chat commands
+A discord bot that allows you to roll a dice via chat commands.
+Built as an exercise to learn Python and how discord bots work

+## Configuring a Discord bot
+- todo: notes on how to create a bot via Discord developer portal

-## Installing locally with venv (recommended)
+## Setup locally with venv (recommended)
-- pip3 install -r requirements.txt
+`- pip3 install -r requirements.txt `
+- rename `.env.example` to `.env` and insert your Discord token

 ## Running locally
 `python3 bot.py`